Mental Health Monday! Concurring Shame

 Stress is powerful.

 My physical health suffered as a direct result of my emotional and mental collapse.
 I was sick.
-I dealt with blood pressure issues, migraines, stomach problems, aches and pains- ALL from fear and anxiety associated with an addiction I NEVER had!
+I dealt with blood pressure issues, migraines, stomach problems, aches and pains- all from fear and anxiety associated with an addiction I never had.

 Every Monday- let’s chat!
 Tell me how you are and how you’re feeling when it comes to this topic.